 In order to provide policy makers with simple straightforward information, this summary report focuses on a new predictive EcoQO model to estimate when in future the EcoQO target may be reached if the current trend persists.
 This model simply uses the existing annual figures for sample size plus the number of birds within that sample exceeding the 0.1g threshold.
-These data are analysed in a General Linearized Model (GLM) which uses a logistic approach to binomial data (bird yes or no above threshold) resulting in a trend within the observed data that can be extrapolated to the future.
-OSPAR guidelines request trend analyses to be conducted over a recent 10-year period, but that applies to a large number of individual data over those years.
+These data are analysed in a General Linearized Model (GLM) which uses a logistic approach to binomial data (bird yes or no above threshold) resulting in a trend within the observed data, which if statistically significant can be extrapolated to the future.
+OSPAR guidelines request trend analyses of ingested plastic mass to be conducted over a recent 10-year period, but that applies to a large number of individual bird data over those years.
 The new GLM calculation has only one data-point per year, and longer time series are recommended.
-For the time being we focus on the period starting 2002, the year when international fulmar monitoring was started in the EU Interreg IIB project 'Save the North Sea'.
+In relation to international comparisons we focus on the period starting 2002, the year when international fulmar monitoring was started in the EU Interreg IIB project 'Save the North Sea' (Save the North Sea, 2004).

-GLM analysis over the 17-year period 2002-2018 for the Netherlands indicated a highly significant improvement in EcoQ performance (EcoQ% decreased significantly a p<0.001; Fig. i).
-When the calculated trend is projected into the future, results suggest that the OSPAR Long-term target may be reached in year 2049.
+GLM analysis over the 18-year period 2002-2019 for the Netherlands indicated a highly significant improvement in EcoQ performance (EcoQ% decreased significantly at p<0.001; Fig. i).
+When the calculated trend is projected into the future, results suggest that the OSPAR Long-term target may be reached in year 2048.

-GLM model analyses of annual EcoQO performance using 17 years of EcoQO Figure i data (2002-2018).
+Figure i.
+GLM model analyses of annual EcoQ Performance using 18 years of EcoQO data (2002-2019).
 Observed data are the red circles in the graphs.
 When the model is significant, the predicted annual values and standard errors (vertical lines) are shown by blue closed circles and solid lines, connected by a trendline.
 When the model from observed data is not significant, predicted values and standard error lines are dashed, and no trendline is shown.

-It has to be emphasized that the predictive trendline does not imply that we can now relax and take no further action.
+It has to be emphasized that the predictive trendline does not imply that no further action is needed.
 The model predicts the future development if we continue, at the same rate as we have done so far, to take new policy measures and if we continue to create further changes in awareness and behaviour.
 No extra effort means that the trendline will level off and that the EcoQO target will not be reached.
 Intensifying further measures and efforts could mean that the target might be reached earlier than predicted by the current model.

-Existing OSPAR guidelines prescribe the tests for trends over time as analyses over the most recent 10 years, using linear regression analyses of log transformed values of individual plastic mass against year of collection.
-Those tests (see Chpt 4.3) do show negative correlations between plastics and the year of observation, but not significant (343 birds: p=0.072).
-Over the 2002-2018 period as used in the GLM procedure, the test is significant (729 birds: p=0.043).
-So both approaches indicate a gradual decrease in plastics ingested by fulmars, but statistics differ per method and the time period considered.
+Existing OSPAR guidelines (2015a,b) prescribe the tests for trends over time as analyses over the most recent 10 years, using linear regression analyses of log transformed values of individual plastic mass against year of collection.
+Those tests (see Table 4C) do show negative correlations between plastics and the year of observation (320 birds: p=0.002).
+Over the 2002-2019 period as used in the GLM procedure, the test is significant (776 birds: p=0.001).
+So both approaches indicate a statistically significant gradual decrease in plastics ingested by fulmars.